DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager/readme.md

 await gapi.client.projects.listAvailableOrgPolicyConstraints({ resource: "resource",  });

 /*
-Returns the IAM access control policy for the specified Project.
-Permission is denied if the policy or the resource does not exist.
+Updates the specified `Policy` on the resource.
+Creates a new `Policy` for that `Constraint` on the resource if one does not exist.

-Authorization requires the Google IAM permission `resourcemanager.projects.getIamPolicy` on the project
+Not supplying an `etag` on the request `Policy` results in an unconditional write of the `Policy`.
 */
-await gapi.client.projects.getIamPolicy({ resource: "resource",  });
+await gapi.client.organizations.setOrgPolicy({ resource: "resource",  });

 /*
-Gets a `Policy` on a resource.

-If no `Policy` is set on the resource, a `Policy` is returned with default values including `POLICY_TYPE_NOT_SET` for the `policy_type oneof`.
-The `etag` value can be used with `SetOrgPolicy()` to create or update a `Policy` during read-modify-write.
+Sets the access control policy on an Organization resource.
+Replaces any existing policy.
+The `resource` field should be the organization's resource name, e.g. "organizations/123".

+Authorization requires the Google IAM permission `resourcemanager.organizations.setIamPolicy` on the specified organization
 */
-await gapi.client.projects.getOrgPolicy({ resource: "resource",  });

-/*
-Restores the Project identified by the specified `project_id` (for example, `my-project-123`).
-You can only use this method for a Project that has a lifecycle state of DELETE_REQUESTED.
-After deletion starts, the Project cannot be restored.

-The caller must have modify permissions for this Project.
-*/
-await gapi.client.projects.undelete({ projectId: "projectId",  });

-/*
-Gets the effective `Policy` on a resource.
-This is the result of merging `Policies` in the resource hierarchy.
-The returned `Policy` will not have an `etag`set because it is a computed `Policy` across multiple resources.
-*/
-await gapi.client.projects.getEffectiveOrgPolicy({ resource: "resource",  });
+await gapi.client.organizations.setIamPolicy({ resource: "resource",  });

-/*
-Updates the attributes of the Project identified by the specified `project_id` (for example, `my-project-123`).

-The caller must have modify permissions for this Project.
-*/
-await gapi.client.projects.update({ projectId: "projectId",  });

 /*
 Lists all the `Policies` set for a particular resource.